gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### APIs `onPreRouteUpdate` and `onRouteUpdate` no longer called with the route update action

-React Router v4 would tell us the "action" (push/replace) that trigger the route transition.
+React Router v4 would tell us the "action" (push/replace) that triggered the route transition.
 We passed this as one of the arguments along with `location` to plugins. @reach/router doesn't support this so we've removed it from the API calls.

 ### Browser API `relaceRouterComponent` was removed